maximelaval/NLP---QuotePopularity/README.md

  Additionally:
 - metadata on our speakers (as mentioned above, used to avoid confounding effects of these)
 - keywords or popular words in the sentence (to infer the effects of given subjects)
 - does the speaker address the public directly ? (e.g. "People of America \[...]", "My dear fans \[...]", this could possibly increase the scope of reach)
 - does the quotation mention other people (could possibly increase the scope of reach)
 - general frequencies of the words used in the quotation (................note: i'm not sure i remember why this would be useful for our project)
 - the language level : formal/informal, this seems quite hard as it might require some NLP however we could try a "sub-problem" where we would try to detect swear words or scientific words

 ### Data analysis

-Here we have analysed the 100 000 observations subsample of the data.
-Nevertheless, we believe that the main trends and oecilarities of this subsamole are likely to persist in the full data, as this subsample is already very large.
+For purpose of primary analysis, we have taken a subsample of our data.
+The 100000 observations subsample of the data are available in the repo.
+We believe that the main trends and pecularities of this subsample are likely to persist in the full data as this subsample is already very large, and taking a subsample allows us to speed up.
 Below we summarize the main points of interest in the data subsample.

 1. Histograms.

 The first step in data analysis is a glance on each variable distribution by plotting histograms.
 The first thing to notice is that there are ouliers in each variable, and this makes the historgams hard to read.
-We can clearly see, however, that all the variables have a left-skewed distribution (fig. LogOcc.jpg), except the the average word length with comparatively symmetrical distribution (fig. WordLength.jpg).
+We can clearly see, however, that all the variables have a right-skewed distribution (fig. LogOcc.jpg), except the the average word length with comparatively symmetrical distribution (fig. WordLength.jpg).
+Commonly, skewness is dealt with by using log transforms.

 2. Descriptive statistics